restimel/vue3-tutorial/docs/configuration.md

 Describe to which step we should navigate to when leaving the current step with an action "previous".

+> [!NOTE]
+> If `previousStep` is set, then the "previous" button is always displayed.
+> Otherwise it depends if previous step requires a special action.

 Example:
 ```javascript
 {